-Forums » StepMania Releases » StepMania as an AppImage
+Forums » StepMania Releases » StepMania (AppImage for Linux)

 1

-Hello.
+Hey!
 I wasn't sure where to post this topic, but anyway...
-I have created AppImages of both StepMania 5.0.12 and 5.1 (Beta 2) that run on most Linux 64-bit distributions.
+I have created AppImages of all versions of StepMania (up to 5.2) that run on most Linux 64-bit distributions.

-An AppImage is basically a single portable executable that works on the most popular Linux distributions without the need to install additional dependencies.
-They are similar to Windows .exe files, but AppImages are stand-alone and distributed as a single file.
+An AppImage is basically a single portable executable that works on most Linux distributions without the need to compile anything or install additional dependencies.
+They are similar to Windows .exe files, but AppImages are stand-alone and distributed as one file.

 I only had to change something in RageFileManager.cpp (inside the "GetDirOfExecutable" function, around lines 226-228) to make them work as an AppImage.
 In short: I re-assigned the "sPath" variable to the value returned by /proc/self/exe instead of using argv0: